 The Army, NASA, and any busy family have one thing in common: they all need a central command station.
 Whether you’re moving troops, putting a man on the moon, or just trying to get three kids to three different activities on time, it takes planning….and a dedicated space to do that planning.
 Quite a few moms have organization at the top of their to-do lists, and creating a household command center is one way to do that.
 I’ve loved having the calendar I made for my family in a place where we can all see it and use it.
 Whether you have a whole room, a small wall, or just a spot on a bookshelf at your disposal, I’ve found five great ways that you can create your own family central command station–on a budget–with easy-to-find supplies.

 1. Command Station in a Binder

-If space is an issue at your house, then Crystal Wilkerson’s planner is a smart solution to keeping your command station compact.
-Crystal created the contents of this family organization binder and designed them to be both easy to use and fun to look at.
-She even shares printable versions so you can make your own!
+If space is an issue at your house, then Abby’s FREE printable planner is a smart solution to keeping your command station compact.
+Abby created the contents of this family organization binder and designed them to be both easy to use and fun to look at.
+She’s thought of everything and shares the FREE printable versions so you can make your own!

 2. Magnetic Command Station

 Landee See, Landee Do solves the problem of school newsletters and birthday invitations falling off the refrigerator door every time you reach for the milk. with a magnetic family organization station on the side of the fridge.
 Gotta love those little buckets she clipped on to hold pens and paraphernalia.

 Ashely at The Handmade Home had a little more wall space to create her family’s planning station.
 Inspired by a vintage abacus, she created a perpetual calendar with plenty of space alongside for to-do lists, chore charts, and even backpacks.

 At The Yellow Cape Cod, everyone knows where to find the things they need for the day ahead, thanks to the personalized canvas totes that hang by their command station.
 A big chalkboard helps them keep track of chores and reminders.